RushilM/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
 When using cd with a path to a directory as an argument changes the directory to the given directory.
-In this example we start off in the working director /home, after the command is called the working directory is changed to /home/lecture1.
+In this example we start off in the working directory /home, after the command is called the working directory is changed to /home/lecture1.

 **2. ls**
 ```
-*[user@sahara ~]$ cat
+[user@sahara ~]$ cat
 [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README
-[user@sahara ~]$*
+[user@sahara ~]$
 ```
 When using LS with a path to a directory as an argument, the contents of the given directory is listed.
 The working directory in this example is /home, the working directory is unchanged throughout this example as ls does not change the working directory.

 **3. cat**
 ```
-*[user@sahara ~]$ cat
+[user@sahara ~]$ cat
 [user@sahara ~]$ cat lecture1
-cat: lecture1: Is a directory*
+cat: lecture1: Is a directory
 ```
 When using cat with a path to a directory as an argument, the console returns an error because cat cannot be given a directory as an argument.
 This input returns in an error.
+The working directory in this example is /home and it remains /home throughout this example.

 ## Using each command with a path to a FILE as an argument

 **1. cd**
 ```
-*[user@sahara ~/lecture1]$ cd
 [user@sahara ~]$ cd lecture1/messages/da.txt
 bash: cd: lecture1/messages/da.txt: Not a directory
-[user@sahara ~]$*
+[user@sahara ~]$
 ```
-When using CD with a path to a file as an arugment, an error is returned as CD required a directory as an arfument.
+When using CD with a path to a file as an arugment, an error is returned as CD required a directory as an argument.
 This input returns in an error.
+We start in this example with the working directory /home after the command is called, the directory is unchanged because CD was called with inproper argument type.

 **2. ls**
 ```
-*[user@sahara ~]$ ls lecture1/messages/da.txt
+[user@sahara ~]$ ls lecture1/messages/da.txt
 lecture1/messages/da.txt
-[user@sahara ~]$*
+[user@sahara ~]$
 ```
 When using LS with a path to a file as an argument, filepath is returned.
+The working directory is /home, after the ls command the directory remains as /home as ls does not change the working directory.
+Whenever a path to a file is given to the ls command it will return the path to that file as it was given in the command.

 **3. cat**
 ```
-*[user@sahara ~]$ cat lecture1/messages/da.txt
+[user@sahara ~]$ cat lecture1/messages/da.txt
 Hej Verden!
-[user@sahara ~]$*
+[user@sahara ~]$
 ```
 When using cat with a path to a file as an argument, the contents of the file is resulted.
-In this case the text file contains the text "Hey Verden!"
+In this case the text file contains the text "Hey Verden!".
+The working directory in this example is /home, after the command is called the working directory remains as /home.